Housing Choice Voucher

 - A Housing Quality Standards (HQS) inspection is scheduled to ensure that your rental unit is safe, decent, and of good quality.

-- The rent of the unit is compared to rents of similar unassisted units in the community to ensure the rental amount is reasonable.
+- The rent of the unit is compared to rents of similar unassisted units in the community to ensure it is reasonable.

 - The Housing Authority will determine if your income can support the rental unit you’ve chosen.